googleinterns/vm-network-migration/readme/BACKEND_SERVICE_README.md

 Supported, as long as the target subnet exists in all those regions. \
 For example, both an instance group from region A and another instance group from region B serve the backend service.
 If the target subnet with a name 'a-target-subnet' exists in both region A and region B, the backend service migration will succeed.
-Otherwise, the tool will rollback.
+Otherwise, the tool will roll back.